 How Much Can I Contribute to the HSA?
 The contribution maximum is either the single or family limit set by the IRS and are indexed each year.
-The maximum annual contribution will include both the associate and the employer contribution amounts for the plan year not exceeding the IRS limits.
+The maximum annual contribution will include both the associate and the employer contribution amounts for the plan year, not to exceed the IRS limits.
 Individuals between the ages of 55 and Medicare entitlement age may contribute additional funds monthly to their HSA up to the IRS limits.
 The maximum limits set by the IRS may be found on the IRS website at www.irs.gov.
 The Plan will follow IRS indexing for HSA contribution maximums for future plan years.
 Note: Amounts that exceed the contribution maximum are not tax-deductible and will be subject to an excise tax unless withdrawn as an "excess contribution" prior to April 15th of the following year.

-If you enroll in an HSA during the Plan Year (i.e., not on January 1) you will still be allowed to contribute the maximum amount.
+If you enroll in an HSA during the Plan Year (i.e., on a date other than January 1) you will still be allowed to contribute the maximum amount.
 When you enroll in the HSA after January 1 (for example to due to gaining eligibility under the plan, the amount you can contribute is either:

-- Prorated, which means you divide the maximum HSA contribution by 12 months and contribute that amount each month that you are enrolled in the HDHP with the HSA; or - The maximum HSA contribution amount provided that you are HSA-eligible on December 1 and maintain HDHP coverage throughout a subsequent 13-month testing period (e.g., you are enrolled in HDHP coverage with the HSA December 1, 2019 through December 31, 2020).
+- Prorated, which means you divide the maximum HSA contribution by 12 months and contribute that amount each month that you are enrolled in the HDHP with the HSA; or - The maximum HSA contribution amount provided that you are HSA-eligible on December 1 and maintain HDHP coverage throughout a subsequent 13-month testing period (e.g., you are enrolled in HDHP coverage with the HSA December 1, 2022 through December 31, 2023).

 What Expenses Can HSA Funds be Used For?
 The funds in your HSA will be available to help you pay your or your Eligible Dependents' out-of-pocket costs under the medical plan, including Annual Deductibles and Coinsurance.
 You may also use your HSA funds to pay for medical care that is not covered under the medical plan design but is considered a deductible medical expense for federal income tax purposes under Section 213(d) of the Internal Revenue Code.
 "Qualified health expenses" only include the medical expenses of you and your Eligible Dependents, meaning your spouse and any other family members whom you are allowed to file as dependents on your federal tax return, as defined in Section 152 of the Internal Revenue Code.
+Expenses are not covered if they are incurred by your Domestic Partner, who is not a tax dependent under Section 152 of the Internal Revenue Code.